 Our disability lawyers have recovered millions of dollars in disability benefits for claimants in Hamilton and throughout Ontario.
 We represent claimants at various stages of denied disability benefits, which includes denied short term disability benefits, denied disability benefits and disability benefits that are cut-off at the two-year mark or at the “change of definition”.

 We understand the stress and financial disaster that individuals and families are often forced into when their insurance companies decide to cut them off their disability benefits without good reason.
-The process of appealing your disability benefits denial could be complex and confusing – our Hamilton disability lawyers have recovered millions in wrongfully denied insurance benefits, and we can help you.
+The process of appealing your long-term disability denial could be complex and confusing – our Hamilton disability lawyers have recovered millions in wrongfully denied insurance benefits, and we can help you.

 If you have been denied or cut-off your long term disability benefits don’t give up the fight.
 We are long-term disability lawyers in Hamilton, serving claimants all over Ontario.
 Since 2003, Matt Lalande has represented many disabled claimants who have been unreasonably denied or cut-off their long term disability benefits.
 We have litigated against every major disability insurance company in Canada.
-If your claim has been denied we can assist you through all stages of your claim for denied long-term disability benefits and we will never ask you for upfront fees.
+If your claim has been denied we can assist you through all stages of your claim for denied benefits and we will never ask you for upfront fees.

-If you have become sick or disabled and are suddenly unable to work, you have the right to Hamilton disability lawyer and file a disability claim through your private insurance company or through your work (group policy) for payment of benefits to replace your income.
+If you have become sick or disabled and are suddenly unable to work, you have the right to Hamilton disability lawyer and file a benefits claim through your private insurance company or through your work (group policy) for payment of benefits to replace your income.
 Unfortunately many claims are initially denied.
 Disability application can can be denied at the application stage for a variety of different reasons and if this occurs, it’s important that you retain experienced disability lawyer to ensure that your case is handled efficiently so that you can receive the disability benefits you deserve.

 Most disability claimants obtain disability insurance through their work group disability policies.
 Disability insurance in Ontario covers all types of medical conditions, such as severe bi-polar diorder, anxiety, depression, schizophrenia, severe chronic pain, MS and other related health conditions.
 In order to qualify for disability benefits in Ontario, you must suffer a total disability, meaning you are deemed by medical professionals to be unable to perform the substantial duties of your own occupation.
 Individuals that suffer severe injury or illness often rely on monthly income benefits to pay their bills and contribute to family finances – however some insurance companies unreasonably deny disability benefits to properly qualified claimants.